timoschlueter/nightscout-librelink-up/README.md

 ### Variant 2: Local

-The installation process can be startetd by running `npm install` in the root directory.
+The installation process can be started by running `npm install` in the root directory.

 To start the process simply create a bash script with the set environment variables (`start.sh`):